changliao1025/swat_hpc/README.md

 https://cmake.org/pipermail/cmake/2006-October/011638.html
 You can also add "set(CMAKE_VERBOSE_MAKEFILE ON)" into the CMakeLists.txt to obatin more compiling information.

-If you have question, please send email to climate@changliao.us
+If you have question, please send email to changliao.climate@gmail.com